 Dr. Perlman served as Director of Integrative Medicine for the Saint Barnabas Health Care System and was founding Medical Director for the Carol and Morton Siegler Center for Integrative Medicine, in Livingston, New Jersey.
 He had primary responsibility for developing and overseeing the Complementary & Alternative Medicine Program, including the Integrative Medicine Center and the Center for Health and Wellness, for the largest healthcare system in New Jersey.

 Dr. Perlman received his BA from Tufts University and his MD from Boston University School of Medicine, completing residencies in Internal Medicine and Preventive Medicine as well as a General Internal Medicine Research Fellowship at Boston Medical Center.
 He earned an MPH from the Boston University School of Public Health.

 Dr. Perlman lectures widely and is a frequently featured media expert.
 His scholarly activities include numerous grants and publications.
-His diverse research interests have included a clinical trial evaluating the effect of multivitamin supplementation on school performance in underserved children, a trial assessing the efficacy of massage for osteoarthritis of the knee and a survey exploring the use of CAM in patients with cancer.
+His diverse research interests have included a clinical trial evaluating the effect of multivitamin supplementation on school performance in underserved children, a survey exploring the use of CAM in patients with cancer and several trials assessing the efficacy of massage for osteoarthritis of the knee.
 Dr. Perlman’s research has been published in the Archives of Internal Medicine and featured in the New York Times.

 “I have become acutely aware that often the major challenge in improving one’s health and enhancing one’s life is changing the way we think.
 Most of my patients know they need to eat better or exercise more or manage stress better, but they can’t break away from the patterned ways of thinking that ultimately drives their behavior.
 When they are able to make some positive changes, it is often their old arch enemy stress that causes them to slip back to their unhealthy way of being.